Abstract Details

 nelmary.hernandez@gmail.com;

-Ms. Hernandez-Alvarado is a molecular biology and Director of a CLIA-certified CMV diagnostic laboratory at the University of Minnesota.
-She has considerable expertise in detection of CMV and in the clinical manifestations of congenital and neonatal CMV infections.
+Ms. Hernandez-Alvarado is a molecular biologist and was formerly the Director of a CLIA-certified CMV diagnostic laboratory at the University of Minnesota.
+Her work focused on the detection of CMV and the clinical presentation of congenital and neonatal CMV infections.
+She contributed to this project during her time at the University of Minnesota.

 ASHA DISCLOSURE